become a member

 Individual Lifetime Membership

 Individual members lend their voices on issues related to hunger in Arkansas at the state and national levels.
 Join other individuals and groups from around the state by staying up-to-date about hunger-related legislation through action alerts, learning how to advocate, meeting with state representatives and senators, and attending state committee meetings.
-This membership does not expire. – $200 (one-time fee)
+This membership does not expire.
+One-time Fee: $200

 Membership benefits